Chinchwad: Transport

 Chinchwad is well connected by road, rail and air.
 The nearest airport is Pune Airport, with the Maharashtra government planning to set up a new airport in Purandar.
-Pune – Lonavla suburban local trains run through this area.
+Pune – Lonavala suburban local trains run through this area.
 The railway station for this area is Chinchwad Railway Station.
 It has two State Transport Bus stands- Pimpri-Chinchwad Bus Stand at Vallabhnagar and near Chinchwad Station.
 Pune Mahanagar Parivahan Mahamandal Limited (formed by merger of PCMT and PMT) operates the public transport system in this area.
 The Maharashtra government has proposed metro connectivity to Chinchwad under the Pune Metro project.
 A Rainbow BRTS system is also active in this area with the main bus station named after Ashok Kamte.